+Chances are, you use your mouth for the majority of your day.
 Most of us go through our daily morning routine without giving much thought to what is going on in our mouths.
 Sure we brush our teeth and floss, but what’s really going on in there?
-Here’s 15 facts you may not know: 1.
-Saliva Helps You Taste Without all that saliva in your mouth you… Read more »
+Here are 15 facts you may not know:… Read more »

 Tag: oral hygiene